Stock Market Crashes: Key Takeaways

-Many assume that economic or technological changes can increase a stock’s value in the future.
+High speculation can be another indicator.
+Investors enter the market speculating that economic or technological changes can increase a stock’s value in the future.
 Speculators think they’re getting in early…

 Are We in a Stock Market Bubble?

 Charles Mackay touches on market hysteria in his book “Extraordinary Popular Delusions and the Madness of Crowds.”
 (As an Amazon Associate, we earn from qualifying purchases.)

 So are we in a market bubble now?

-There are plenty of big stock market bubbles from history you can study…
+History doesn’t repeat exactly, but it does rhyme.
+And there are plenty of big stock market bubbles from history you can study…

 In the big tulip bulb bubble in the 1600s, tulip bulb prices were bid up by speculation and hype.
 Some became worth as much as a large home.
 But after three years they were only worth the value of the flower.

 This is why education, discipline, and patience matter when you trade.
 You need to resist chasing stocks and hype.
 Think you missed an opportunity?
 Use that to learn and study so you can catch the next one.